 Someone in an old casino comedy routine once asked a friend for change, requesting two tens for a five.
 "Can

-and remembered that two fives make ten, not the other way around.
+that two fives make ten, not the other way around.
 "Wait a second", he said, "two tens are twenty, not five.
 You owe me fifteen dollars", but the friend with two tens was in a rush and had already gone.

-So it goes, and "time may consume the speculation of men but it confirms nature".(19) The way that birds fly, for instance, using their wings, proceeds by two's,

-and the way that humans see and understand
+So it goes, and "time may consume the speculation of men but it confirms nature".-19 As the way that birds fly, for instance, using their wings, proceeds by two's, so the way that humans see and understand

 is the same.
 The power of nature has given man two eyes and five senses for the same reasons that birds have two wings and fine feathers to fly.
-Natural motion proceeds by two's, duo duo faciles, an easy two by two; and human intelligence also works
+Natural motion proceeds by two's, duo duo faciles, an easy method two by two; and human intelligence also works

-and subtlety of intelligence like Moses, counting goats in a rocky desert or not, "for Moses was a man unpretentious above all men that dwelt upon the Earth"(21), the number ten would also symbolize first principles, the wheel of fortune, the tree of life, and the overall power of division in perception,
+like Moses, counting goats in the desert, "for Moses was a man unpretentious above all men that dwelt upon the Earth"(21), the number ten would also symbolize first principles, the wheel of fortune, the tree of life, and the overall power of division in perception,

-et cetera.
-And, as to the certitude of first principles, "the terms of self-evident principles are so identical that it is evident that one necessarily includes the other"(22).
+et cetera for sensitivity.
+And, as to the certitude of first principles, "the terms of self-evident principles are so identical that it is evident that one necessarily includes the other".-22

-The overabundant and rich tautologies of self-adherence, rooted in first principles, abound of themselves, of course, it goes without saying; and the power of repetition by analysis in math and nature corroborates many things.
+overabundant tautologies of self-adherence, rooted in the richness of first principles, abound of themselves, of course, it goes without saying; and the power of repetition by analysis in math and nature corroborates many things.
 "It is not once or twice but times without number that the same ideas make their appearance in the world"(23); and if not for the redundancies of assimilation and contrast, veritas vincit omnia vi divisione, truth conquers all

-accident, therefore, that the best number that fits to divide well the greatest total number and confluence of all things would be ten; and that mankind
+It cannot be an accident, therefore, that the best number that fits to divide well the greatest total number and confluence of all things would be ten, and that mankind

 Would everything like that and the nature of the world then only be a matter

 calendar as well, or not, if anybody has an ear or knows what day it is?
-If it does, would it not be more reasonable to reject the call for despair and the extreme academic skepticism of some philosophers, by
+If they do, would it not be more reasonable to reject the call for despair, and the extreme academic skepticism of some philosophers, by

 certitude of first principles, and

-b) experimental knowledge, and
+b) experimental knowledge

 c) also with knowledge of our own acts, and